 And God said to Noah, The end of all flesh is come before me; for the earth is filled with violence through them.
 Behold, I even I, do bring a flood of waters upon the earth to destroy all flesh, wherein is the breath of life, from under heaven; and everything that is in the earth shall die (Genesis 6:17).

-God then made a provision for the continuation of His creation through the ark of safety that was built according to God's specifications.
+God then made a provision for the continuation of His creation through the ark that was built according to God's specifications.
 There was no longer even a glimmer of hope for those who remained outside the ark.
 There was no place to escape the wrath of God for an unrepentant people.

 Scripture reveals that the world that then was, being overflowed with water, perished: But the heavens and the earth, which are now, by the same word are kept in store, reserved unto fire until the day of judgment and destruction of ungodly men (2 Peter 3:6-7).